AcumenNations/Best_Seller_Story_Teller/master_story.md

 Harp glowing with the signatures of dozens of new voices.
 Seraphel greeted her with a relieved smile, but his wings drooped with fatigue.
 "You have done well," he said.
 "The Alliance resonates across the surface.
-But the Discordant have struck again—this time at the edge of the Calypso Deep.
+But the Discordant have struck again this time at the edge of the Calypso Deep.
 They seek to shatter the seal."
 "Then let's stop them," Lysandra replied, her resolve hardening.
 The plan unfolded quickly.
 The Alliance would converge on the site with their unique
 skills: the opera singer, Maria, could amplify harmonics; the data scientist,